irvin-welsh/QUIZ-PARADISE/README.md

 Adding new quizes and improvements constantly

 Project's backlog:
-25 April - GEO quiz first time released
+1. - GEO quiz first time released
-26 April - added functionality to store results in a form of "txt" file 27 April - added Main Menu functionality and Help page 30 April - added sqlite3 to the project.
-Now, results are stored in DB (locally) 1 May - improved Main Menu functionality using case..switch logic (actually, done with dictionaries because no case..switch in python)
+2. - added functionality to store results in a form of "txt" file
+3. - added Main Menu functionality and Help page
+4. - added sqlite3 to the project.
+Now, results are stored in DB (locally)
+5.  - improved Main Menu functionality using case..switch logic (actually, done with dictionaries because no case..switch in python)
 .....
 .....
 Further plans: